-We have enrolled over 1600 members and our present 8 courses are taught by some 40 volunteer tutors, most of whom have progressed through our courses and are therefore fully aware of the needs and background of our members.
+We have enrolled nearly 2000 members.
+The club is run totally by volunteers, and most of our tutors have progressed through our courses and are therefore fully aware of the needs and background of our members.

-If you are interested in joining the Club,then further information is available from the Club Secretary, Margaret Ball by email email@example.com you can fill in our Application formto apply to become a member.
+If you are interested in joining the Club,then further information is available from the Club Secretary, Margaret Ball by email email@example.com or you can fill in our Application form to apply to become a member.